cepdnaclk/e19-co544-Rainfall-Prediction-System/docs/README.md

 # Please update this with your repository name and title
 repository-name: e19-co544-Crop-Recommendation-System
-title:Crop Recommendation System
+title: Crop Recommendation System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
-Crop Recommendation System
+# Crop Recommendation System

 ---

 <!--